Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Performance Evaluation

+Figs. \ref{day_night_rainy_night}$(a)$, \ref{day_night_rainy_night}$(b)$, and \ref{day_night_rainy_night}$(c)$ present the comparative performance of the proposed approach against established baselines in \textit{Day-to-Night}, \textit{Night-to-Day}, and \textit{Rainy Night} settings, respectively.
+Through these comparisons, it becomes evident that our method maintains superior performance margins across all tested scenarios.
 In the \textit{Night-to-Day} environment depicted in Fig. \ref{day_night_rainy_night}$(a)$, our analysis compares the average received power across baselines for varying top-K selected beams.
 The proposed method shows a modest reduction in received power by 5.54\% compared to the ground truth when we select the the top-1(optimal) beam , demonstrating its reliability.
 In contrast, alternative baselines (baseline 3, baseline 4, and baseline 5) exhibit significantly larger decreases in received power: 55.34\%, 15.14\%, and 31.82\% for the top-1 beam, indicating a pronounced sensitivity to lightning changes.
 This pattern of performance degradation remains consistent across top 2, 3, and 5 beam selections, underscoring the robustness of our proposed methodology.
-Extending this analytical framework to scenarios shown in Fig. \ref{day_night_rainy_night}$(b)$ and \ref{day_night_rainy_night}$(c)$, we note similar performance trends.
-In the \textit{Day-to-Night} environment, the proposed method undergoes a relatively minor performance decrease of 7.48\%, which increases to a 12.14\% decline in the more complex \textit{Rainy Night} environment.
-Despite these challenges, the performance decrease of the proposed method significantly outperforms the baseline models, which see reductions of 47.08\%, 44.88\%, and 37.77\% in the \textit{Day-to-Night} scenario and further declines to 51.36\%, 52.94\%, and 48.18\% in the \textit{Rainy Night} setting for baselines 3, 4, and 5, respectively.
+Extending this analytical framework to scenarios shown in Figs. \ref{day_night_rainy_night}$(b)$ and \ref{day_night_rainy_night}$(c)$, we note similar performance trends.